-- 5.5 It shall be responsible for the congregation's ministry to those in material need or distress and all such things as can be covered by the term "mercy ministry."
-The needs of those who are within the congregation shall be given first priority, and then those needs outside the congregation. - 5.6 It shall also encourage practice of total stewardship among the members of the congregation, encouraging tithing in particular, a general spirit of liberality and hospitality towards their fellow saints as well as the world, and helping them to see that their possessions are a trust to keep before the Lord. - 5.7 It shall plan, in collaboration with the Session, the causes toward which the offerings of the congregation shall be directed; devise effective methods for securing and receiving these offerings; secure and receive special offerings as directed by the Session and the higher courts of the Church; and see that all offerings are properly recorded and distributed. - 5.8 It shall have the care of the general property of the congregation, both real and personal.
-In matters requiring extraordinary expenditure for acquisition, construction, or alteration of Church property, consent of the congregation is required. - 5.9 The congregation shall seek to call those to be deacons who collectively demonstrate the gifts and calling necessary for such ministry.
+- It shall be responsible for the congregation's ministry to those in material need or distress and all such things as can be covered by the term "mercy ministry."
+The needs of those who are within the congregation shall be given first priority, and then those needs outside the - congregation.

+5.6 It shall also encourage practice of total stewardship among the members of the congregation, encouraging tithing in particular, a general spirit of liberality and hospitality towards their fellow saints as well as the world, and helping them to see that their possessions are a trust to keep before the Lord. - It shall plan, in collaboration with the Session, the causes toward which the offerings of the congregation shall be directed; devise effective methods for securing and receiving these offerings; secure and receive special offerings as directed by the Session and the higher courts of the Church; and see that all offerings are properly recorded and distributed. - requiring extraordinary expenditure for acquisition, construction, or alteration of Church property, consent of the congregation is required.

+5.9 The congregation shall seek to call those to be deacons who collectively demonstrate the gifts and calling necessary for such ministry.